-- This year we have provided well-being content, resources and events to help you navigate the challenges associated with the COVID-19 pandemic.
+We have been providing you with well-being content, resources, and events to help you navigate the challenges associated with the COVID-19 pandemic.

-- In partnership with Intel, Athlete365 is also offering you a free, six-month free subscription to Headspace, the meditation and sleep app proven to reduce stress and improve happiness.
+In partnership with Intel, Athlete365 is offering you a free subscription to Headspace, the meditation and sleep app proven to reduce stress and improve happiness.

 Providing a framework for the Olympic Movement